 To shield the silicon chip from photoelectrons, it is equipped with a Mylar window of 0.5 µm thickness.
 Due to this comparably thin window, the threshold energy of the 4-chanell SDD is pushed down to 140 eV, assuming ~15 % transmission through the Mylar window for a mean incidence angle of 45.5° at the optimum distance to the sample.
-Electrons up to approximately 3 keV are trapped, which limits the effective energy range to the high energy side .
+Electrons up to approximately 3 keV are trapped, which limits the effective energy range to the high energy side (???).

 In contrast to the CCD, the readout time of the 4-channel SDD is not the limiting factor.
 In theory readout times can be set close to the response time (≈ 1-2 µs), but would be too short to gather meaningful XRF spectra.
 Estimation of reasonable minimal acquisition times can be carried out based on the maximum throughput of the 4-channel SDD.
 Assuming fluorescence intensities close to the maximum throughput (≈ 2x106 photons/s according to the manufacturer) and at least 500 – 1000 events in the XRF spectrum, the minimum acquisition time would amount to 0.5 ms. This is in the same range than the minimum acquisition time of the transmission detection system consisting of CCD (2 ms without binning) and phosphor screen (1 ms).
 However, since the quantitative evaluation of elemental maps strongly depends on good counting statistics, higher acquisition times are recommended.